ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/captcha_preferences.rst

 imagettftext() on your site then your server does not support TrueType Fonts and you should set this to "No".

+.. _captcha-add-random-number:

 Add Random Number to CAPTCHA Word
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enabling this setting adds a random three-digit number to the end of the
+Specify whether to add a random three-digit number to the end of each
-CAPTCHA word.
-This helps make it more difficult for scripts to be able
+generated CAPTCHA word.
+This makes it more difficult for scripts to
-to guess or brute-force the form submission.
-By default,
+guess or brute-force the form submission.

-ExpressionEngine only has about 1000 words in the CAPTCHA word list so
-by enabling this setting you add a more randomizing element.
+.. _captcha-require-logged-in-members:

 Require CAPTCHA with logged-in members?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~